is-cute/docs/docs/other/zerotier.md

 ==- Connecting to a Network

-- Connect to a ZeroTier network using terminal, replacing `<network_ID>` with the unique 16-digit network ID set up by you or provided by the administrator.
+- Connect to a ZeroTier network using terminal, replacing `<network_ID>` with the unique 16-digit network ID set up by you or provided by the administrator

 ```bash
 sudo zerotier-cli join <network_ID>
 ```

 - Check that you are connected to a network.
-If successful, the network will show up.
+If successful, the network will show up
-  - *Private networks will not show up on your client until it is approved.* [Manage your network](https://my.zerotier.com/) or contact the network administrator.
+  - *Private networks will not show up on your client until it is approved.* [Manage your network](https://my.zerotier.com/) or contact the network administrator

 ```bash
 sudo zerotier-cli listnetworks